jonathunne/wdk-react-native-core/src/utils/errorHandling.md

 # Error Handling Guidelines

-This document outlines the standardized error handling patterns used across the wdk-rn-core module.
+This document outlines the standardized error handling patterns used across the wdk-react-native-core module.

 ## Principles